whmp/css/README.md

-# My HTML & CSS Project
+# HTML & CSS Project
 A website built with HTML and CSS.

 ## Features